-

 Even if you're not looking to build muscle or perform, think sport, simply to feel good or discover activities you haven't yet dared to try.

-If you'd like to do some sport at FEG, go to the SPORT SUAPS AMU website and choose an activity.
-Don't forget your medical certificate!
+If you'd like to take part in sports at the FEG, go to the SPORT SUAPS AMU website and choose an activity.

 As part of my studies, if I regularly take part in an activity, I can earn bonus points that will be added to my semester average: 0 - 0.2 - 0.35 - 0.5 points (depending on established criteria) in Licence 1,2,3 and Master 1.